Home Tap to Call Now

 Whites

-White may seem like the ultimate neutral to create a clean slate but it can make your home feel sterile and unwelcoming to prospective homeowners.
+White may seem like the ultimate neutral to create a clean slate, but it can make your home feel sterile and unwelcoming to prospective homeowners.
 The most important shade of white to avoid is Linen white, or off white.
-This is the color that is used in most rental apartments.
-That association has made it a big turn off when it’s used in homes.
+This is the color used in most rental apartments, and that association has made it a big turnoff when it’s used in homes.

 If you need help getting your home prepared to go on the market, give us a call!
 The professional painters on our team at Franklin Painting can transform your home into a beautiful blank canvas for prospective buyers.